plvie/BLASter/README.md

 We **do**:

-- happily answer any questions to explain design choices phrased as: _"Why is X done in Y way?"_.
-The answer may, in many cases, simply boil down to "because it is faster in practice".
+- happily answer any questions to explain design choices phrased as: *"Why is X done in Y way?"*.
+The answer may, in many cases, be: "because it is faster in practice".
 - encourage the cryptographic community to build a new robust lattice reduction library incorporating the ideas in this proof of concept.

 ## Requirements

 - python3
-- Cython (version 3.0 or later)
+- Cython version 3.0 or later
-- Other python modules: cysignals numpy setuptools threadpoolctl (installed system-wide or in locally through `make venv`)
+- Python modules: `cysignals numpy setuptools` (installed system-wide or in locally through `make venv`)
-- libeigen3-dev (installed system-wide or locally through `make eigen3`)
+- The Eigen library version 3 or later (installed system-wide or locally through `make eigen3`)

 Optional: